dubitabam/windowprofiler/README.md

 Here you can make the profile match only windows with a certain text in the title bar.

-### Restoring profiles / --restore / --restore-all
+### Restoring profiles / --restore / --restore-all / --restore-globally

 Create a keybinding for `windowprofiler.py -restore` and/or `windowprofiler.py --restore-all`.
 Select a window you have a saved profile for and press the keybinding for `--restore`.
 If a suitable profile is found it'll be applied.
-`--restore-all` does the same thing but for all windows on current workspace.
+`--restore-all` does the same thing but for all windows on current workspace and `--restore--globally` for all windows on all workspaces.

 ### Demon